pypy/pypy/pypy/doc/objspace.rst

 .. py:function:: float_w(w_x)

-  If :py:obj:`w_x` is an application-level float, integer or long, return interpreter-level float.
-Otherwise raise :py:exc:`TypeError` (or :py:exc:`OverflowError` in case of very large longs).
+  If :py:obj:`w_x` is an application-level float, integer or long, return an interpreter-level float.
+Otherwise raise :py:exc:`TypeError` (or:py:exc:`OverflowError` in the case of very large longs).

 .. py:function:: getindex_w(w_obj[, w_exception=None])

   Call ``index(w_obj)``.
 If the resulting integer or long object can be converted to an interpreter-level :py:class:`int`, return that.
-If not, return a clamped result if :py:obj:`w_exception` is None, otherwise raise that exception at the application level.
+If not, return a clamped result if :py:obj:`w_exception` is None, otherwise raise the exception at the application level.

   (If :py:obj:`w_obj` can't be converted to an index, :py:func:`index` will raise an